3Frank3/Mental-Health-EDA-Prediction-/README.md

     Mental Illnesses Prevalence.csv
 ```

+## Getting Started

+### Prerequisites

+- Python 3.8 or higher

-## Installation
+### Installation

-Please install the required Python packages before running the project:
+Install the required Python packages before running the project:

 ```sh
 pip install -r requirement.py
 ```

-## Usage
+### Usage

-1. Place all datasets in the `Dataset/` folder.
+1. Ensure all datasets are placed in the `Dataset/` directory.
-2. Run `calldata.py` to load and preprocess the data.
-3. Use `FunctionalDescribe.py` for data description and initial analysis.
-4. Execute `test.py` to perform model testing and evaluation.
+2. Open and run `main.ipynb` in Jupyter Notebook or VS Code.
+The notebook covers:
+    - Data loading and preprocessing
+    - Exploratory data analysis and visualization (with Matplotlib, Seaborn, and Plotly)
+    - Feature engineering and normalization
+    - Correlation analysis
+    - Predictive modeling using linear regression
+    - Model evaluation and visualization of results

+Scripts such as `calldata.py`, `FunctionalDescribe.py`, and `test.py` are provided for modular data processing and testing, but the main workflow is in `main.ipynb`.

 ## File Descriptions

+- **main.ipynb**: The primary notebook for EDA, visualization, and predictive modeling.
-- `calldata.py`: Script for data loading and preprocessing.
+- **calldata.py**: Script for data loading and initial preprocessing.
-- `FunctionalDescribe.py`: Descriptive statistics and visualization analysis.
+- **FunctionalDescribe.py**: Provides descriptive statistics and visualizations.
-- `requirement.py`: List of required packages for the project.
+- **requirement.py**: Lists all required Python packages.
-- `test.py`: Model testing and performance evaluation script.
+- **test.py**: Contains model testing and evaluation code.
-- `Dataset/`: Folder containing all raw datasets.
+- **Dataset/**: Directory containing all raw datasets.

 ## Data Sources

-- For the source of each dataset, please refer to the documentation or original source within the `Dataset/` folder.
+The original sources for each dataset are documented within the `Dataset/` folder.

+## Contributing

+Contributions and feedback are welcome.
+Please open an issue or submit a pull request.

 ## Contact